braindrizzlestudio/BDGradientNode/README.md

 ## Installation

 Simply copy BDGradientNode.swift into your project.
 Done!
-Note: the project requires Xcode 6.3 and Swift 1.2.
+Note: the project requires Swift 2.

 ## Use